-Logging on lets you access the services your system administrator has set up for you.
+Loaaina on lets vou access the services vour system administrator has set up for you.

 Each person who has access to the network has a network account, which is assigned by the system administrator.
 An account consists of the:

 - Node name (the name of the server)

 - User name (often your surname)

 - Password

-- A list of services to which you are automatically connected
+- List of services to which you are automatically connected

-- A list of system activities you are allowed to do (called privileges).
+- List of system activities you are allowed to do (called privileges).
 Privileges can include access to remote printers and files.